 Injuries can also cause joint pain and swelling.
-This usually goes away when the injury heals, but the site of the injury is more prone to developing osteoarthritis later.
+This usually goes away

 For life-long healthy joints, it’s important to use appropriate protective gear in sports and learn the right techniques to minimize the risk of injury.
 Eat right to support your body, incorporating as many beneficial foods into your weekly meal plans.
 Also avoiding harmful dietary lectins which cause inflammatory responses in the body.